 Talking of horns, Heimdall also bears the moniker of Hallinskídi or ‘Ram’ (as mentioned earlier), while his sword has often been likened to a ‘Head’, the offense-oriented part of the ram’s physiology – thereby creating a speculative association of the Norse guardian god with the animal.
 Another interesting hypothesis put forth by the late French comparative philologist Georges Dumézil pertains to how Heimdall was possibly ‘made’ to fit into the narrative of a ‘framing deity’ – an entity (found in literary works) that helps in defining the pantheon and cosmos of the mythology.
 This conjecture alludes to the rather abstruse lineage of Heimdall as a deity, which does suggest the possibility of the character being an origin point in itself as opposed to having set origins in the narrative.

 To that end, one of the plausible theories refers to how Heimdallr was considered in ancient Nordic circles to be the father of humankind, as mentioned in the Old Norse poem Völuspá.
-Other scholars have hypothesized that Heimdall, in his wandering Rígr persona, was historically perceived by the Norse tribes as being responsible for creating the hierarchy and classes among men – like thrall (serf),
+Other scholars have hypothesized that Heimdall, in his wandering Rígr persona, was historically perceived by the Norse tribes as being responsible for creating the hierarchy and classes among men (like the Indian Brahma) – like thrall (serf),

 Lineage and Myths of Heimdall –